 14,000+ active projects (6,000 billable vs. 8,000 internal)

 The VICE team designed to focus on user experience as part of the data management transformation project.
 The procurement team developed a communication plan to engage the right people, including drivers, doers, advocates, and doubters.
 Then, they developed an AP Support Ticketing System to better manage the requests, opportunities, and data.
 As a result, the procurement team greatly improved the executive alignment with the CFO and COO and enhanced partnerships with the other lines of business.
 Raj offered this advice for anyone attempting to get their data under control, “Plan, communicate, execute, and adjust…then repeat!”

 As Procurement practitioners, we have access to more data and information than nearly any other department.
 We see dollars in and dollars out.
 We have a holistic view of the business and supply chain pain points.
 The success of your short and long-term plans will depend on how well you can use data to drive informed business decisions and improve supplier innovation efforts.
 After all, data is the lifeblood of any business.

+For more tips about improving your Procurement data strategy, listen to the full presentation here.
 If you need a roadmap or plan to get started, we recently published a Procurement leader’s actionable guidebook to accelerate your digital journey.
 Download your copy here.